EnviroDIY/ModularSensors/README.md

 ### <a name="ldeps"></a>Library Dependencies

 In order to support multiple functions and sensors, there are quite a lot of sub-libraries that this library is dependent on.  _Even if you do not use the modules, you must have all of the dependencies installed for the library itself to properly compile._  Please check the [library.json](https://github.com/EnviroDIY/ModularSensors/blob/master/library.json) file for more details on the versions required of each library.
+If you are using [PlatformIO](https://platformio.org), you can list "EnviroDIY_ModularSensors" in the ```lib_deps``` section of your platformio.ini file and all of these libraries will be installed automatically.
+If using the "standard" Arduino IDE, you must install each of these libraries individually, or in a bundle from the [EnviroDIY Libraries](https://github.com/EnviroDIY/Libraries) meta-repository.

 - [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt) - Administrates and handles pin change interrupts, allowing the logger to sleep and save battery.
 This also controls the interrupts for the versions of SoftwareSerial and SDI-12 linked below that have been stripped of interrupt control.
 Because we use this library, _you must always add the line ```#include <EnableInterrupt.h>``` to the top of your sketch._
 - AVR sleep library - This is for low power sleeping for AVR processors.
 (This library is built in to the Arduino IDE.)